lorians22/ChickenMap/README.md

   - Coordinates are saved along with their video timestamps (from the top-left corner of the video) in an Excel file in the `sheets/` directory.
 You can find this .xlsx file in the `ChickenMap-main/` folder.
 Filenames are based on your system's date and time when the program started.

-  - Coordinates remain on screen for 5 seconds after click.
+  - Coordinates remain on screen for 5 seconds after click by default.
 Press `c` while a coordinate is on-screen to clear it from the screen and remove it from the Excel sheet.
 Once the coordinate is off-screen, the coordinate cannot be cleared from the Excel sheet.

   - Coordinates and timestamps are printed to the Command Prompt/Terminal window as a backup and are not removed when `c` is pressed.

 - Right-click to annotate at your cursor.

   - The video will freeze/pause.
-Go back to the Command Prompt/Terminal window, type your annotation, and hit enter.
-The annotation will not appear on screen.
-The video will resume.
-To return to the chicken video, click the Python/video window border or taskbar icon to go back to the chicken video.
-It is important to click on the window border or taskbar icon, as clicking inside the video will produce a coordinate.
-If you accidentally click the screen and a coordinate appears, press 'c' to clear the coordinate.
+While a flashing typing cursor will not appear on screen, each key you press will, at the location you right-clicked.

+    - Press `Enter` to save the annotated image and resume the video.

+    - Press `Esc` to exit without saving the annotated image and resume the video.

+    - Annotations will stay on screen for 5 seconds by default.

-  - Annotated images are saved in the `annotated_images/` directory.
+  - Annotated images are saved in the `annotated_images/<timestamp>` directory, where `<timestamp>` is the system date/time when you ran the program.
 You can find these .jpg files in the `ChickenMap-main/` folder.
 Filenames are based on the timestamp in the top-left corner of the video; annotations at the same timestamp are given a `_#` suffix to prevent overwriting.

 ## Usage

-See [Examples](#examples) for platform-specific instructions (what you should actually type into the command line).
-VIDEO_PATH is a required argument; arguments encapsulated by brackets are optional, meaning they do not have to be entered.
+See [Examples](#examples) for platform-specific instructions (what you should actually type into the command line). `VIDEO_PATH` is a required argument; arguments encapsulated by brackets are optional.

 ```bash
 py chickenMap.py VIDEO_PATH [out_dir] [anno_dir] [exit_key] \